The Darkly Changing Life of Breaking Bad's Walter White

 Personal perceptions and self-serving moralizing mean nothing.
 The actions Walter White takes turn him into a criminal.
 White suffers because his transition to a criminal was far rockier and rushed than found in the life of "traditional" criminals.

 Walter White's suffering derives from his lack of life experience as a criminal.
 Walter White remains, in many ways, the person he was before entering a life of crime.
-Once he moves into his new life, Walter cannot properly balance his prior persona of a family man with his new persona of a criminal.
+Once he moves into his new life, Walter cannot correctly balance his family man's prior persona with his newfound criminal identity.
 No complete transformation occurred.
 White's half-measured approach to embarking on a life of crime is the source of his pain and misery.

 Breaking Bad and No Going Back

-Walking a balancing act between beloved family man and a member of the criminal underworld is not possible.
+Walking a balancing act between a beloved family man and a member of the criminal underworld is not possible.
 At least not for Walter White.
 In the world of Breaking Bad, any involvement with the drug syndicate requires an acceptance of clinical murder.
-Lives are to be extinguished in a cold-hearted, emotionless, and calculating manner.
+Lives require snuffing out in a cold-hearted, emotionless, and calculating manner.
 Ruthless criminals perceive murder no different from how any business terminates an employee.
 A criminal syndicate's approach to termination is much more final.

-Anyone can be terminated at any time.
-Lives are to be extinguished without warning and without any second thoughts, moral qualms, or guilty misgivings.
+A sudden death looms for anyone at any time.
+Lives suffer violent ends without warning and any second thoughts, moral qualms, or guilty misgivings.
 Walter cannot go that far.
 His inability to look the other way at the violence, death, and nihilism around him.
-Walter White's inability to fully absorb the criminal life create the conflicts that prevent him from "taking yes for an answer."
+Walter White's failure to fully absorb the criminal life creates the conflicts that prevent him from "taking yes for an answer."

 Walter White's refusal to fully embrace criminality is selective.
 White kills others.
 He attempts to kill others.
 The actions are born of self-preservation.
 While Walter White may maintain a moral code, the code is limited.
 And quite honestly, the code breaks down at numerous points as the series progresses.

 Breaking Bad is exactly what Walter White does.
 Walter White travels to a place he cannot come back from.
-The uncontrolled nature of the universe causes Walter to break bad in an uncontrolled direction.
-Chemistry and lab experiments may take place in a controlled environment, but the chaotic nature of life is not so easy to measure.
+The uncontrolled nature of the universe causes Walter to break bad in an unchecked direction.
+Chemistry and lab experiments may occur in a controlled environment, but the chaotic nature of life is not so easy to measure.

-Walter White chose the path of breaking bad, but the path took differnet courses and Walter White ended up breaking bad in ways he neither wanted nor could imagine.
+Walter White chose the path of breaking bad, but the path took different courses, and Walter White ended up breaking bad in ways he neither wanted nor could imagine.